-Eliza Solender is the President of Solender/Hall, Inc., a commercial real estate and consulting company.
-The company was founded in 1991 and specializes in assisting corporations and nonprofit organizations buy, sell, lease, manage and finance commercial real estate in the D/FW area.
+Eliza Solender is the President of Solender/Hall, Inc., a commercial real estate and consulting company, that specializes in assisting nonprofit organizations buy, sell, lease, manage and finance commercial real estate in the D/FW area.
 Her years in the oil industry, management consulting and commercial real estate enable her to quickly understand organizational issues.
 Her areas of expertise are:

-Eliza is a past President and past Chair of the National Association of Corporate Directors North Texas Chapter.
-She is a member of the Dallas Foundation Advisory Council, The Dallas Summit, The Dallas Assembly, The Real Estate Council, and the North Texas Commercial Association of Realtors.
+Eliza a past chair of the National Association of Corporate Directors (NACD) North Texas Chapter.
+She is a member of the Dallas Foundation Advisory Council, The Dallas Assembly, The Real Estate Council, and the North Texas Commercial Association of Realtors.

-Her background includes having served in a number of human resource management positions including Manager of Human Resources for the exploration division of Sun (Oil) Company.
+Her background includes having served in several human resource management positions including Manager of Human Resources for the exploration division of Sun (Oil) Company.
 In addition, she was a senior lecturer for 15 years in the School of Management at the University of Texas at Dallas teaching courses in organizational communication.

-Eliza is the author of numerous articles on commercial real estate and organizational communication, and a frequent speaker on commercial real estate, corporate board development and corporate social responsibility.
-She developed and leads the prestigious Real Estate 101 Course for The Real Estate Council.
-She also writes a popular real estate blog for D CEO (D Magazine).
+Eliza is the author of numerous articles on commercial real estate and organizational communication, and a frequent speaker on commercial real estate, corporate board development/governance and corporate social responsibility.
+She developed and leads the prestigious Nonprofit Real Estate 101 Course for The Real Estate Council in Dallas.
+She also writes a popular real estate blog for D CEO (/D Magazine).

 Eliza earned a master’s degree from Purdue University and a bachelor’s degree from Emerson College in Boston.
-She is a licensed real estate broker in Texas and is a National Association of Corporate Directors Board Leadership Fellow, the highest credentialing for corporate directors.
+She is a licensed Texas real estate broker and is a National Association of Corporate Directors (NACD) Governance Fellow the highest level of credentialing for corporate directors.